What are cold transfer calls? How are they used?

 This entire procedure can be irritating for the caller.
 Repeating the problem, especially when the customer has called to express unhappiness, can be extremely irritating and infuriating, and cold call transfer does so.

 If you’re unlucky and the agent transfers your call, you’ll have to go through the whole process again.
-This problem can also arise if the company employs a secretary who sends calls to the appropriate agent without explanation.
+This problem can also arise if the company employs a secretary who sends calls to the right agent without explanation.

 How to Enhance Customer Experience with Cold Transfer Calls?

 Assume you’re in sales and you receive a call from a customer who needs assistance with a billing issue.
 She’s not interested in you; she’s interested in the billing department.
-And you, the salesperson, want your line released up for new business or clients.
+And you, the salesperson, want your line released for new business or clients.

 Transfer the client to the proper department’s call group once you’ve determined where she needs to go.
 Because the billing department does not receive as many calls as support or sales, there is no need for an introduction that can benefit you and also them.